Water Quality Farmer of the Year Award

 Open to farmers and land managers in England and Wales, the Water Quality Farmer of the Year Award celebrates the practical work already taking place on productive commercial farms to protect and enhance water quality.

 A new national award is now open to recognise farmers improving water quality through practical land management.
-Water droplet with words 'Water Quality Farmer of the Year'

 Open to farmers and land managers in England and Wales, the Water Quality Farmer of the Year Award celebrates the practical work already taking place on productive commercial farms to protect and enhance water quality.